OSKAR FISCHINGER FILMOGRAPHY

 40. An American March, 1941, color, sound (made with the support of The Museum of Non-Objective Painting)

 41. [Organic Fragment], 1941 (not filmed by Oskar).
 Reconstruction by Moritz and Barbara Fischinger, 1984, color, silent.

 43. Motion Painting No. 1, 1947, color, sound (made with the support of The Museum of Non-Objective Painting)

 45. Advertising Films, early 1950s, incl.
 Oklahoma Gas, Pure Oil (unfinished), Sugar Pops (unfinished), and soundtrack for Northern Tissue ad

 47. Motion Painting No. 2 and No. 3 (fragments), 1957, and c.
 1960.
 16mm, color, silent.

 Numerous unshot animation drawings and Pencil Tests; numerous fragments and tests, particularly from the Frankfurt and Munich years.
 Special effects for Sinflut, 1927 (some of these fragments and tests can be seen on the Oskar Fischinger: Ten Films DVD).
-Some fragments have been restored in 2013, many others remain to be restored and digitized.
+Some fragments have been restored, many others must still be restored and digitized.